-If you were a stockholder of record as of the close of business on the record date, you may register to attend the Annual Meeting prior to the deadline of July 17, 2025, at 9:00 a.m.
-Eastern Time by going to www.cesonlineservices.com/sonm25\vm and entering the control number provided on your WHITE proxy card.
+If you were a stockholder of record as of the close of business on the record date, you may register to attend the Annual Meeting prior to the deadline of July 17, 2025, at [XX:XX] [a.m.]
+Pacific Time by going to [XX] and entering the control number provided on your WHITE proxy card.

-If you do not have your WHITE proxy card, you may still register to attend the Annual Meeting by going towww.cesonlineservices.com/sonm25 vm, but you will need to provide proof of ownership of shares of our common stock as of the record date during the registration process.
+If you do not have your WHITE proxy card, you may still register to attend the Annual Meeting by going to [XX], but you will need to provide proof of ownership of shares of our common stock as of the record date during the registration process.
 Such proof of ownership may include a copy of your WHITE proxy card received from the Company or blue proxy card received from the Orbic Group, or a statement showing your ownership as of the record date.